People use paint thinners for different purposes.

 The 7 Best Eco-Friendly Paint Thinners

-Because the common paint thinner has hazardous chemicals included, I have brought you a list of the best eco-friendly solvents that are made from natural oils and mildly have any chemical content.
+Because the common paint thinner has hazardous chemicals included, I have brought you a list of the best eco-friendly solvents made from natural oils and mildly contain any chemical content.

 They are crafted to yield similar results as conventional paint thinner.